allegro/allegro.tech/_posts/2016-12-14-MongoDB-schema.md

 ### A difficult compromise

-There is more trades-off then it was presented in this article like ex. allow or not to read from slave nodes.
-Usually there is more than one good solution, which can leads to conflicts between a team members who appreciate different values.
+There are more trade-offs then it was presented in this article.
+For example allow or not to read from slave nodes.
+Usually there is more than one good solution, which can lead to conflicts between team members who appreciate different values.
 For some people performance is more important than flexibility, for some it is the opposite.
 Everyone has the right, and at the same time is wrong.

 ### If it hurts, stop doing it!

 If you can't solve problems with clear model, probably you use wrong tool.
-Don't try to use tricky algorithm, instead of this thing about other solution like
+Don't try to use tricky algorithm, instead of, think about other solutions like:

 - Other database
 - [Polyglot persistence](http://martinfowler.com/bliki/PolyglotPersistence.html)
 - [Lambda architecture](http://lambda-architecture.net)

-And remember, failed is a result.
-Don't try to be resistant for all failures, be ready for failures and be able to detect and fix them.
+And remember, failure is a result.
+Don't try to be resistant to all kind of failures, prepare for them to detect and fix them.